yingling-group/lammps-mspin/src/MSPIN/README.md

 Other than adding the package specific files in the `src/MSPIN`, `doc/src` and `examples/mspin` directories, the following changes are made to the official LAMMPS files.

-- `src/RIGID/fix_rigid.cpp` is updated to allow additional arguments.
+- `src/RIGID/fix_rigid.cpp` updated to allow additional arguments.
-- `src/Makefile` is updated to add the name of the package to the *make* PACKAGE list.
+- `src/Makefile` updated to add the name of the package to the *make* PACKAGE list.
-- `cmake/CMakeList.txt` is updated to add the name of the pacakge to the *cmake* STANDARD_PACKAGES list.
+- `cmake/CMakeList.txt` updated to add the name of the pacakge to the *cmake* STANDARD_PACKAGES list.
-- `.github` directory is removed.
+- `.github` directory removed.

 # Recent Changes
 **Jan 20, 2023**
 - Updated to the latest LAMMPS stable branch.
 [88c8b6ec6feac6740d140393a0d409437f637f8b](https://github.com/lammps/lammps/commit/88c8b6ec6feac6740d140393a0d409437f637f8b)
+- Modified the source code to add and use a custom atom property for the `qm` magnetic charge values.